vishvAsa/kalpAntaram/kANe/v1p2/078_The_Kalpataru_of_laxmIdhara.md

 923

-Vide E. I Vol. 24 pp. 90-101 for Srirangam loscription of Garuda vāhana Bhatta of Saka 1415 ( 20th May 1493 ) for a grant by Garudavāhana, edited by Mr. A. S. Rampath Aiyyar B. A. who states that Garudavāhana was like a title ef thc Superintendent of the temple and its boupital and that the author of the Divyasūri. caritam' was the same as the larndavāhana of this inscription and the idea of the author of the Divyasūricaritam being a contempo rary of Sri Ramānuja must be given up.
+Vide E. I Vol. 24 pp. 90-101 for Srirangam loscription of Garuḍa vāhana Bhatta of Saka 1415 ( 20th May 1493 ) for a grant by Garuḍavāhana, edited by Mr. A. S. Rampath Aiyyar B. A. who states that Garuḍavāhana was like a title ef thc Superintendent of the temple and its boupital and that the author of the Divyasūri. caritam' was the same as the larndavāhana of this inscription and the idea of the author of the Divyasūricaritam being a contempo rary of Sri Ramānuja must be given up.
 For extracts from Divyasūricaritam about Rāmānuja vide I, A, vol, 41 pp. 221 ff with translation in English,

 680